Virginia Commonwealth University School Of Business Foundation

 How does Virginia Commonwealth University School Of Business Foundation spend its money?

 Virginia Commonwealth University School Of Business Foundation directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Virginia Commonwealth University School Of Business Foundation tax-deductible?